flatpak/flatpak-docs/docs/introduction.rst

   users to easily browse, install, run, and manage Flatpak applications.
 - **Space efficiency**: Flatpak saves storage by deduplicating libraries and other files used by multiple applications.
-- **Delta updates**: only the differences between versions are downloaded during updates, saving network bandwidth.
+- **Delta updates**: only updated data is downloaded during updates, saving network bandwidth.

 Other benefits for developers include: